-How to Travel by Train with Oxygen
+How to Travel by Train with an Oxygen Concentrator

 There are many different ways to travel by train, whether using Amtrak, regional commuter trains or even local rail lines.
 If you are wondering what to bring on a train when it comes to oxygen supplies, it is a good idea to check with each train company about traveling with oxygen tanks or lightweight portable oxygen.
 If you are traveling within the United States, it is likely you will be using Amtrak, in which case you should review the Amtrak train travel rules for traveling with oxygen.
 Rail carriers in countries outside the United States may have different requirements, as well as different standards for electrical outlets.
 Before you begin your trip, it is important to call the specific rail carrier to ensure that any specific guidelines are met.

-Amtrak Restrictions on Oxygen
+Amtrak Restrictions on Oxygen Equipment

 In the United States, the Amtrak train travel rules state that passengers are allowed to bring their oxygen equipment aboard.
 However, Amtrak restrictions require that you follow these guidelines, whether you are using a travel oxygen machine or tank:

 - You must notify Amtrak of your need to bring oxygen aboard and make reservations in advance.
 Please call 1-800-USA-RAIL (1-800-872-7245).
 Amtrak requires at least 12 hours notice in advance of your train’s boarding time of your need to bring oxygen aboard.
 Make sure you indicate whether you will be using a travel oxygen machine or a travel oxygen tank.

 - You must have medical necessity to bring oxygen aboard.
 When you are taking stock of what to bring on a train, it is a good idea to carry proof of your medical need for supplemental oxygen, as well as bringing a copy of your oxygen prescription with you.